yasamprom/fastapichat/README.md

 ```

 ## Docs
+App can be started on localhost.
+Read instructions above.

 We have few objects: User, Chat, Message.
 They are managed by UserManager and ChatManager.
 Here is the list of methods.
+See examples below how to send queries
 * ### Register user
     Generate personal id for new user and return it.
     ```